 I want to give Aimee all of the sweetness.
 Skills and manners and a sense of identity.
 I want her to have any goodness that I have to share and lock away the access to the parts of me that don’t bring life.
 I want to keep her good.

 At the same time, I’m beginning to figure out that this tiny person might have a few things of her own that she could teach me- things that I need more of.
 I want to dance without embarrassment and not feel so serious all of the time.
-I want to make time for quiet and daydreaming and whispering to the unseen.
+Or make time for quiet and daydreaming and whispering to the unseen.
 I want to take pleasure in small things like warm slices of fresh bread and the sound of the rain.

 I wonder… what would it feel like to exist without the weightiness of adulthood?
 To be content and confident and willing to pop right up after falling flat on my face.
 What would it feel like to shrug off the small stuff and to allow myself time to take in the present?
 To quit busying myself with busyness.
 To loosen my grip on the need to control, to produce.